The Evil Within

 Think about this.
 Does Steiner's defense hold up?
 Is what he says racist or not?

-Steiner denied that he was prejudiced, of course.
+Steiner claimed to be unprejudiced, of course.
 And perhaps, by his lights, he was.
-And perhaps, by their lights, those of his followers who accept his racial teachings are in a similar manner from from "prejudice."
+And perhaps, by their lights, those of his followers who accept his racial teachings are in a similar manner free from prejudice.
 They simply accept the "truth" — which, according to Steiner, is that some races are higher than others.
 These followers may be unprejudiced, in their own view, but they accept teachings that are in fact quite clearly racist.

 Steiner certainly advocated freedom and individuality.
-He taught that individuals must free themselves from retardant characteristics such as racial, animal, or even animalistic-racial qualities.
+He taught that individuals must free themselves from retardant characteristics such as racial and animalistic qualities.
 And yet we see him, even while advocating freedom, placing extraordinary stress on the significance of race: "How the single member is constituted, and how he will behave, are determined by the character of the racial group."
 This is troubling — or should I say deplorable?
 We should also note that Steiner's conception of freedom was constrained.
 We have the capacity for freedom, but with it we must choose the only proper avenue open to us: obedience to the gods' divine plan.

-Individual humans, Steiner says, differ from individuals animals or other subhuman beings.
+Individual humans, Steiner says, differ from subhuman beings such as animals.
 Humans have the capacity for freedom.
 Thus, an individual human may evolve to a higher condition while the race into which s/he was born remains stagnant or even declines to a lower level.
-Does this mean that Steiner's teachings on such matters are free of the taint of racism?
+Does this mean Steiner's teachings on such matters are free of the taint of racism?
 A black person is less evolved than a white: S/he may be a good person who will evolve higher, or she may be a bad person who is descending from higher racial forms.
 Either way, s/he is now less highly evolved than any white person s/he encounters.
-She is a member or a low race while the white person is a member of a high race.
+S/he is a member of a low race while the white person is a member of a high race.
 This is the unprejudicial truth, according to Steiner.
 And what does this sort of "truth" amount to?
 Racism.

-The intent, in all this instances, is not necessarily to deceive us (although Steiner sometimes worked intentionally to deceive).
-Generally, such misstatements arise from Anthroposophists' misunderstandings of various issues, and their self-deception.
+The intent, in all these instances, is not necessarily to deceive us (although Steiner sometimes worked intentionally to deceive).
+Generally, such misstatements arise from Anthroposophists' misunderstanding of various issues.
+Anthroposophists tend to misunderstand a lot, including the nature of their beliefs.
 Believing themselves to be members of a divine movement, in harmony with the gods and devoted to universal betterment, they wear rose-tinted mental glasses.
 They see what they want to see, they define things as suits their predispositions, and they tell themselves comforting falsehoods.

 They fool themselves.
 But we need not accept their misstatements nor enter into their illusions.